-Wanda Best, CEO, MA, MPA, Artist
+Wanda Best, MA, MPA - Founder

 Ms. Best believes art is a way to interpret the world.
 Through art she communicates social injustices that plague communities of color.
 Art is a non-threatening way to express the traumatizing pain of poverty, hyper-incarceration, environmental racism and other social ills that are present in urban areas.
 Growing up in Harlem during the 1960’s she experienced poverty first hand and felt its traumatic impact.
 She also saw the beauty of people who made something out of nothing and the innocent happiness of families who were bond together simply by love.
 Her paintings are from imagination or memory.
-Each painting is inspired by an event or an emotional experience.
+Each of her paintings are inspired by an event or an emotional experience.
 She not only captures the images with her brushes and colorful strokes, she educates the viewer with her conceptualized paintings.

 She is Founder of “Art Transforms, Inc.” Her mission is to offer art appreciation to youth to distract from the crime generative factors that can lead to criminal justice involvement, while building character and self-esteem and to give new artist a platform for their artwork.
 She teaches visual art at Rochdale Village Community Center and facilitates The Circle of Transformation using art to heal from trauma.
 Participants are exposed to art education, technique development and a workshop on the profitable artist/entrepreneur.
 She organizes Social Justice Art exhibits as a way of educating the community.

 Sharon Banks, MLIS

 Retired from 17 years of service at Queens Public Library.
 During her tenure, she served as manager of the Pomonok and Cambria Heights Community Libraries.
 Prior to her career as a librarian, she was the administrative assistant at both Holy Trinity Lutheran Church and its Community School.
 Early career endeavors include employment at Ebony and Newsweek magazines as an analyst in their advertising departments.